 |Musical Theatre: Writing||---||TSOA||---|

-Besides music-centered degrees, music is basic to the “Expressive Culture: Sounds” segment of the MAP sequence; Gallatin course designs often incorporate music; and SCE offers a variety of music-related courses each year.
-Throughout the university, music is routinely part of teaching and research in acting, dance, design, drama, cinema, performance studies, anthropology, area studies (Africana, American, East Asian, Hebrew and Judaic, Hellenic, Latin American and Caribbean), and more.
+Besides music-centered degrees, music is basic to the “Expressive Culture: Sounds” segment of the Morse Academic Plan (MAP) sequence in FAS, the Gallatin School's individualized program designs often incorporate music at both the undergraduate and graduate levels, and the School of Continuing and Professional Studies offers a variety of music-related courses each year.
+Throughout the university, music is routinely a part of teaching and research in acting, dance, design, drama, cinema, performance studies, anthropology, area studies (Africana, American, East Asian, Hebrew and Judaic, Hellenic, Latin American and Caribbean), and other disciplines.

 English is primary; other Western languages are considered indispensable for advanced graduate studies; and no language is excluded for essential materials related to a particular topic.

-The music policy maintains its long-standing commitment to Western traditions, especially musics of the United States.
+The music policy maintains its long-standing commitment to Western traditions, especially the multiplicity of traditions of the United States.

-Recognizing the library's special responsibility to document localia, particular attention is given to musicians associated with NYU and to the music of Downtown New York City.
-The latter commitment is deep and has been reinforced in recent years with the establishment of the Downtown collection in the Fales Library.
+Recognizing the library's unique opportunities and responsibilities to document localia, particular attention is given to music and musicians associated with NYU and with Downtown New York City.

 All historical periods are collected in representative balance, but with added stress on the music of recent and contemporary times.